These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning whether the affected hand is dominant

-Why: DC 5219 explicitly assigns different rating percentages for dominant vs. non-dominant hand in some digit combinations.
+DC 5219 explicitly assigns different rating percentages for dominant vs. non-dominant hand in some digit combinations.
 Thumb + any finger: 40% dominant, 30% non-dominant.
 Failure to document dominance may result in application of the non-dominant (lower) rating.

-Do this instead: Proactively state and confirm: 'My right hand is my dominant hand' or 'My left hand is my dominant hand.'
+Instead: Proactively state and confirm: 'My right hand is my dominant hand' or 'My left hand is my dominant hand.'
 Ensure the DBQ field RG_Dominant_Hand is correctly documented.
 Bring documentation if there is any prior inconsistency in records.

 Impact: Can result in 10-percentage-point reduction for thumb + any finger combination (40% vs 30%)